 The default file editor is the PQ1 Editor.
 It is very similar to Notepad, but has many features to aid editing the PHOENICS input file Q1.
 If the option is unticked, Notepad will be used instead.

 Direct access (PHIDA, XYZDA) files will give faster access in Earth, Photon and VR-Viewer.
 They may also be smaller, depending on the relative sizes of the grid and physical record length.
 They are not, however, portable between different computer platforms.
 They are not readable with any file editor.
 Formatted files are usually bigger and slower to read or write, but can be inspected with a file editor should the need arise.

 When ticked, the graphics card hardware acceleration feature will be active.
 When not ticked, it will be turned off.
 On some computers, turning the hardware acceleration off can eliminate graphics artifacts such as grey blocks where dialogs used to be, or Viewer contour scales not being redrawn after a rotation.
 This setting will over-ride any global settings made in Windows dialogs.
-It is held in the CHAM.INI file, in the [FTN386] section.
+It is held in the CHAM.INI file, in the [Graphics] section.
 This file can be edited from File - Open file for editing.

 This allows the font, font weight and font size used to be changed.
 A list of available fonts is presented:

 The new font will be used the next time an object dialog box, the Main menu or a Text item is displayed.

 The font information is held in CHAM.INI, which can be edited from File - open file for editing.
 The default font is Consolas.
 The System font also works well.
 The dialogs are designed to work best with fixed pitch fonts.

 Note that the Font style - Italic setting is ignored.

 If a dialog is so tall that the OK button at the bottom is not visible, reducing the font size by one or two point sizes will make it visible again.

 This deletes the contents of the Text Box.